malike/distributed-tracing/opencensus/README.md

 This is an Elasticsearch exporter I wrote for Opencensus.
 Specify your Elasticsearch configuration

-    The ElasticsearchConfig is the configurations required by the exporter.

    ```private final static String ELASTIC_SEARCH_URL= "http://localhost:9200";
       private final static String INDEX_FOR_TRACE= "opencensus";